dade92/spring-example1/README.md

 **HOW TO BUILD**

-You can build inside a docker container by typing: `docker compose -f docker-compose-build.yml up` or simply using maven locally
+You can build inside a docker container by using the .sh script typing: `./build.sh` or simply using maven locally

 **HOW TO RUN**